sohamkkk/B23CM1039_NLU_Sports_Politics_Problem_4/README.md

 ## Overview

 This documents a binary text classification system for distinguishing between sports and politics news articles.
-The paper is based on the Jupyter notebook implementation and provides an academic-level analysis of the methodology, experiments, and results.

 ## Document Structure